In the Gunnedah Shire, 18.5% of workers were Managers, compared to 38.9% in Administrative and Support Services.

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (10.9% compared to 22.2%)

-The largest changes in the jobs held by the in the Gunnedah Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Gunnedah Shire between 2011 and 2016 were those employed as:

 - Managers (-87 local workers)